build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 So let's see if we can get `tara` to ping `boudi`, or `pippin` for that matter, on the `squasheeba` network without using the default gateway router.

-**Quick Question Break**
-_Wait... what's the difference between `ip addr` and `ip route`?_

-`ip addr` gives us view into the network interfaces available on a host.
-`ip route` shows us the routing table on that host.

-But it looks like there's routing information in our `ip addr` output?
-What is the difference between a network interface and a routing table?

-Looking at the output of `ip route`, we see a default gateway identified, `default via 10.1.2.1 dev eth0`.
-This default gateway is what will be used for any outgoing packets that are not on the otherwise defined routes. `ip route` shows routes on active interfaces. `ip addr` displays all available interfaces on a host, even ones that are not currently active.

-`ip route` deals entirely with layer 3 information; whereas `ip addr` has information about both layer 2 and layer 3.

 Next time, on gotime:
 1. address /etc/hosts (allow `ping boudi` and show `root@boudi` instead of jibberish) [DONE]